1735 New York Avenue, NW

 Dear Mr. Ayers:

-In its public meeting of 21 April conducted by videoconference, the Commission of Fine Arts reviewed a proposed concept design for renovations and alterations to the American Institute of Architects (AIA) national headquarters building and site at 1735 New York Avenue, NW (case number SL 22-074).
-The Commission expressed general support for the project but did not take an action, providing the following comments for the development of the design and requesting another concept submission.
+In its public meeting of 20 October conducted by videoconference, the Commission of Fine Arts reviewed a revised concept submission for the renovation of and alterations to the American Institute of Architects national headquarters and site at 1735 New York Avenue, NW (case number SL 23-004).
+The Commission approved the revised concept with the following comments and recommendations for the development of several components of the landscape design.

-The Commission looks forward to further review of this project.
-Please coordinate the next submission with the staff, which is available to assist you with the development of the design.
+The Commission requested further concept-level review of this project to address these comments.
+Please coordinate the next submission with the staff which, as always, is available to assist you with the development of the design.

 /s/Thomas E. Luebke, FAIA